SangamithraS15707/Handwritten-Digit-Recognizor/README.md

 # Handwritten Digit Recognition (KNN) — Streamlit App

-Small Streamlit app that lets you draw a digit (0–9) and predicts it using a pre-trained KNN model.
+Small Streamlit app that lets you draw a digit (0–9) and predicts it using a KNN model.

 ## Project layout
 - app.py — Streamlit frontend